chrishic/AWS-certs/professional/solutions-architect/README.md

 			- Manual recovery -> High availability -> Fault tolerant
 		- Disaster Recovery spectrum
 			- Backup/recover -> Pilot light -> Warm standby -> Multi-site
+		- Understand RTO (recovery time objective), RPO (recovery point objective)
+		- Disaster recovery options
+			- Backup and Restore
+				- least expensive
+				- longest time to recover
+				- use S3 to quickly restore workloads to EC2/EBS
+			- Pilot Light
+				- have minimal resources ready to go
+				- can be quickly grown if need arises
+				- replication is typically the only running component
+			- Warm Standby
+				- all services up and ready to go (scaled down version of full environment)
+				- can be used as shadow environment
+			- Multi-Site
+				- ready all the time to take full production load
+				- effectively a mirrored data center
+				- fail over in seconds or less
+				- Understand difference between HA and fault tolerant
+		- Understand what each offers in terms of RTO, RPO
 	- Architect for AZ failure
 		- Use multi-AZ services
 			- e.g. S3, DynamoDB
+		- Be aware of single-AZ services
+			- Redshift does not support multi-AZ deployments
+				- For best HA, you must use multi-node cluster with replication
 		- Plan for capacity constraints
 		- Use Reserved Instances for critical systems
 		- Identify all AZ-specific services, noting which are regional/global